duneroadrunner/SaferCPlusPlus/index.md

 ### Scope threads

 `xscope_thread` is the scope counterpart to [`mstd::thread`](#thread). `xscope_thread` ensures that the actual associated thread doesn't outlive it (and therefore doesn't outlive the scope), blocking in its destructor if necessary.
-Note that any object shared with an `mstd::thread` necessarily has dynamic allocation (i.e. is allocated on the heap), whereas objects shared with a scope thread can themselves be scope objects (i.e. allocated on the stack).
+Note that objects shared with an `mstd::thread` generally have dynamic allocation (i.e. are allocated on the heap), whereas objects shared with a scope thread can themselves be scope objects (i.e. allocated on the stack).
 Which would generally be the primary reason for using scope threads over non-scope threads.

 Any data type that qualifies as "[shareable](#tuserdeclaredasyncshareableobj)" (or "[passable](#tuserdeclaredasyncpassableobj)") with non-scope threads also qualifies as shareable (or passable) with scope threads.
 (But not necessarily the other way around.)